 While male poses look good when the man slouches, the opposite is true for portrait photography poses for women.
-Unless you’re going for an edgy look with female model poses, but posing for fashion shoots is very different from portrait posing.
+Unless you’re going for an edgy look with female model poses, but posing women for fashion shoots is very different from portrait posing.

 So, relaxed shoulders, a nice long neck and straight back are a good place to start.

-If she can arch her back slightly it adds S curves to her body shape if she’s turned even slightly sideways to camera.
+In a seated pose if she can arch her back slightly it adds S curves to her body shape if she’s turned even slightly sideways to camera.